 Overall market conditions play a significant part in how quickly an individual can double his or her 401k balance, Watt said.
 In the first half of the current decade alone, the S&P 500 stock index — widely considered a proxy for U.S. stock market performance — has recorded returns as high as 32.15 percent (in 2013) and as low as 1.36 percent (in 2015).

 Market performance is unpredictable, and it is likely that even the most well-thought-out investment portfolio will take a hit from time to time.
-Still, over the long-term, a well-diversified investment portfolio is likely to go up.
+Still, in the long run, a well-diversified investment portfolio is likely to go up.

 That is particularly true if an investor puts money in no matter the current state of the market, a strategy known as dollar-cost averaging.
 When you regularly have money taken from your paycheck and put into a 401k plan, you are dollar-cost averaging.